David Walliams’ future as Britain’s Got Talent judge ‘very much up in the air’

 “No decision, though, has been made as yet.”

-Walliams was part of the show’s original judging panel alongside Simon Cowell, Amanda Holden and Alesha Dixon.
+Walliams has been part of the show’s original judging panel alongside Simon Cowell, Amanda Holden and Alesha Dixon.

 Walliams’s apology, made earlier this month, came after the comedian was reportedly recorded making derogatory remarks and sexually explicit comments about participants auditioning for the show at the London Palladium in January 2020.